salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 ## Adoption strategy

-Currently we maintain a hardcoded list of categories and experiences for lightning base components.
-This information will be transferred to the individual source files and be maintained by the component owners going forward.
+Currently we maintain a hardcoded list of categories and experiences for lightning base components and other exposed components.
+This information will be transferred to the individual component bundles and be maintained by the component owners going forward.

 This is also part of the effort to enable platform developers to create documentation for their components, in which we should allow them to provide the same categorization information as we do for Salesforce components.